shrimp509/terminal-apps/textify/README.md

 # Textify

-A simple command line tool for turning image to ascii text.
+A simple command line tool for turning image to ascii text based on `ImageMagick`.

 ### Screenshot